terra-money/docs/docs/develop/dapp/smart-contracts/CW20-factory.md

 To modify the contract files, follow the procedure below.

-1. Navigate to `/token-factory/contracts/cw20-factory-token/src`.
+a.
+Navigate to `/token-factory/contracts/cw20-factory-token/src`.

 ```
 cd /token-factory/contracts/cw20-factory-token/src
 ```
-2. Open `msg.rs` and paste the following:
+b.
+Open `msg.rs` and paste the following:

 ```Rust
 use schemars::JsonSchema;